-Keeping in mind the staging of the home loans that are now priced below the 7% per annum level, it has been observed that most buyers find it rather lucrative when it comes to purchasing a property through housing finance.
-Having said that, the easily available housing stock in the resale market becomes a rescue option as it’s quite convenient to purchase a property and move in without the need to wait.
+Why pay rent every month when you can own that same house by paying monthly EMIs for some time?
+Keeping in mind the staging of home loans is now below 7% per annum, it has been observed that most buyers find it rather lucrative when it comes to purchasing a property through housing loans.
+The easy availability of resale houses in the market that are ready to move in has strengthened the market’s customers over the years.

-However, getting a home loan for resale flats is another ball game altogether in the secondary market, and it’s not that easy as is for the under-construction properties, where home loans can be borrowed from banks.
+However, obtaining a home loan for resale flats is another ball game altogether in the secondary market as it is not as simple as it is for under-construction properties.
 Here, for a resale property, the buyer is on their own and will need to evaluate the banks and find the best offer for themselves.

 This is why the buyers need to familiarise themselves with the home loan for resale flats.
 To help you out, here is a detailed guide to finding answers to all your questions regarding the same.
 So, let’s get started!

-Eligibility Criteria For a Home loan Of a Resale Flat
+Eligibility Criteria for Home Loan of a Resale Flat

 Two home loan eligibility criteria are taken into consideration when determining the home loan for resale flats:

 For a resale flat, it is mandatory for the borrower to at least be 18+ when applying for a home loan in India.
 This is because the banks tend to offer a loan for a resale property till the working life of an individual.
 That means, irrespective of when you plan to take a home loan, the tenure of the repayment automatically ends at the time of your retirement, that is at the age of 60.

 Nevertheless, the financial institutions might stretch to a longer period, depending upon the credit score, repayment capacity, mortgage insurance, and the borrowers negotiating tactics.